Bubba Chandler

-Roy Ruben "Bubba" Chandler (born September 14, 2002) is an American professional baseball pitcher for the Pittsburgh Pirates of Major League Baseball (MLB).
+Roy Reuben "Bubba" Chandler IV (born September 14, 2002) is an American professional baseball pitcher for the Pittsburgh Pirates of Major League Baseball (MLB).
+He made his MLB debut in 2025.

+Early life

+Chandler was born on September 14, 2002, to parents Ruben and Bobbi.
+He was given the moniker "Bubba" as a baby by his older sisters.

 Amateur career

 Chandler lived in Bogart, Georgia, and attended North Oconee High School, where he was a member of the baseball and football teams.
 He started on the varsity basketball team during his freshman and sophomore years and was also a member of the golf team before focusing on football and baseball.
-Chandler was initially only recruited by college baseball programs and committed to play at the University of Georgia going into his junior year of high school after posting a 7–0 record with 55 strikeouts in 41 1/3 innings as a pitcher and batting .356 with 14 doubles and 25 RBIs the previous season.
+Chandler was initially only recruited by college baseball programs and committed to play at the University of Georgia going into his junior year of high school after posting a 7–0 record with 55 strikeouts in 41 1/3 innings as a pitcher and batting .356 with 14 doubles and 25 RBI the previous season.

 During his junior football season, Chandler completed 167 of 220 passing attempts for 2,098 yards and 27 touchdowns while also rushing for 505 yards and four touchdowns.
-In baseball, he batted .435 with two home runs, five doubles and 16 RBIs and struck out 16 batters in seven innings pitched before the season was cut short due to the coronavirus pandemic.
+In baseball, he batted .435 with two home runs, five doubles and 16 RBI and struck out 16 batters in seven innings pitched before the season was cut short due to the coronavirus pandemic.
 Later in the year, Chandler decommitted from Georgia and then committed to play both college football and baseball at Clemson.
 During the summer, he gained 35 pounds and developed a slider after studying then-Vanderbilt pitcher Kumar Rocker.
 As a senior, Chandler was named the Region 8 4A Offensive Player of the Year after passing for 1,842 yards and 18 touchdowns while also rushing for 548 yards and six touchdowns.
-During his senior baseball season, he also established himself as one of the best two-way prospects in the 2021 Major League Baseball Draft.
-Chandler finished his senior baseball season with an 8–1 record and a 1.25 ERA with 96 strikeouts over 44 2/3 innings pitched and also batted .411 with 12 doubles, eight home runs, 35 RBIs, and 41 runs scored.
+During his senior baseball season, he also established himself as one of the best two-way prospects in the 2021 Major League Baseball draft.
+Chandler finished his senior baseball season with an 8–1 record and a 1.25 earned run average (ERA) with 96 strikeouts over 44 2/3 innings pitched and also batted .411 with 12 doubles, eight home runs, 35 RBIs, and 41 runs scored.